Exploring Birthing Options in Perth: A Doula's Guide to South and North of the River

 Advantages include:

-Flexibility in birth location
+Flexibility in location and style

 More time for education and emotional support